Basics

 Go interfaces are collections of method signatures that define a set of behaviors for types.
 They are important for several reasons:

-• Implicit Implementation: This design makes Go’s interfaces lightweight and highly flexible, encouraging loose coupling and simplifying code maintenance.
+• Implicit Implementation: This design makes Go’s interfaces lightweight and highly flexible, encouraging loose coupling and simplifying code maintenance

 • Polymorphism: Interfaces enable polymorphic behavior, allowing different types to be used interchangeably as long as they implement the required methods